About

 The Faculty of Science International Scholarship for MRes Physics provides financial support of £7,000 to new international students enrolling in the MRes Physics program at the University of Strathclyde for the academic year 2025/26.
 This scholarship is designed to support eligible self-funded international (non-EU) fee-paying applicants who are studying full-time at the University's Glasgow campus.
 The scholarship value is automatically deducted from tuition fees, making postgraduate research in physics more accessible to international students.
 All MRes Physics offer holders in the Department of Physics who meet the eligibility criteria will automatically receive the scholarship without needing to submit a separate application.
 Students who receive full sponsorship from a government office or embassy are not eligible for these scholarships.
 Recipients must enrol in the MRes Physics program in academic year 2025/26 and continue to meet all eligibility criteria.
 The scholarship cannot be deferred or transferred to any other entry points, and students are only eligible for one scholarship per academic year from the University of Strathclyde.

-Strathclyde Business School is delighted to offer Masters Scholarships to support full-time students joining one of their MSc programmes in September 2026.
-These scholarships cover 50% of the course fees for the 2026/7 academic year and are valued at £7,525 - £8,025 depending on course fee and subject area.
-To be eligible for consideration, candidates must be deemed Home/rUK for course fee status and hold an offer on a full-time SBS MSc programme for the September 2026 intake.
+Strathclyde Business School offers Masters Scholarships to support full-time students joining one of their MSc programmes in September 2026.
+These scholarships cover 50% of the course fees for the 2026/27 academic year and are valued between £7,525 and £8,025 depending on the course fee and subject area.
+To be eligible, candidates must be deemed Home/rUK for course fee status and hold an offer on a full-time SBS MSc programme for the September 2026 intake.
+Candidates must be self-funded and not receiving any other scholarships, employer sponsorship, or external funding.
 All candidates who hold a programme offer will be automatically considered for an award, therefore no separate scholarship application is required.
-Scholarships will be awarded on a rolling basis from December 2025 onwards.
-Candidates must be self-funded and not in receipt of any funding from other scholarships or employer sponsorship.
-Scholarship recipients will be expected to engage with student ambassador activities during their course of study, such as supporting student recruitment activities and events.
+Scholarships are awarded on a rolling basis from December 2025 onwards.
+Recipients will be expected to engage with student ambassador activities during their course of study, such as supporting student recruitment activities and events.

 Strathclyde Accommodation Bursary